bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-09-28-seeing-the-unseen.md

 pdf: '2021-09-28-seeing-the-unseen.pdf'
 ---

-**Before the film, series curator Benjamin Brown will introduce the programme and and a short pre-recorded interview with co-director Bjarney Lúðvíksdóttir.**<br>
+**Before the film, series curator Benjamin Brown will introduce the programme and a short pre-recorded interview with co-director Bjarney Lúðvíksdóttir.**<br>

 The Kristy Forbes poem ‘We Are Proud Autistic Women’ is vigorously performed in the film’s opening by Kristín Vilhjálmsdóttir, one especially proud autistic woman.
 An unashamed celebration of the joys of autism and womanhood, the documentary also touches on darker themes such as domestic abuse and exploitation – how these women are, as one beautifully puts it, both ‘stable and instable’.